James Ferguson (Scottish general): Military career

-In the campaign of the year following he had a brigade at the forcing of the enemy's lines in Brabant, and afterwards commanded, with the rank of major-general, at 's-Hertogenbosch, where he died very suddenly—the family tradition says by poison—on 22 Oct.
+In the campaign of the year following he had a brigade at the forcing of the enemy's lines in Brabant, and afterward commanded, with the rank of major-general, at 's-Hertogenbosch, where he died very suddenly—the family tradition says by poison—on 22 Oct.
 1705.
 An old manuscript states that 'he served in four reigns, still maintaining the character of a brave, valiant, and prudent officer, until, his fame raising envy in the breast of the then commanding officer, he was cut off by very sinister means' (ib. p.
 46).
 Contemporary writers are discreetly silent on this ugly story, but all agree in regretting his loss as a brave and experienced officer.
 He was buried in St. Jan's Kerk, 's-Hertogenbosch, where there is a small tablet to his memory.
 There is also a memorial in Old Deer Churchyard.

 Personal life

 Ferguson's first wife was Helen, daughter of James Drummond of Cultmalindie, Perthshire, by whom he had a son and daughter; his second, Hester Elizabeth, daughter of Abraham Hibelet, pastor of the Walloon Church, survived him and remarried Captain Hendrik Chombach.
 By her Ferguson had a daughter, who in 1730 married M. Gerard Vink, advocate, 's-Hertogenbosch.
-Ferguson's son James succeeded him, and died in 1777.
+Ferguson's son James succeeded him and died in 1777.
 He was only ten years old when his father died.
-The General's will had been drawn up by his nephew James Ferguson and as executor he sold the estates of Balmakelly and Kirtonhill and bought those of Kinmundy and Coynach, (now part of the settlement of Clola), Aberdeenshire (Burke, Landed Gentry, 1886, vol. i.), now held by his descendants.
+The General's will had been drawn up by his nephew James Ferguson and as executor, he sold the estates of Balmakelly and Kirtonhill and bought those of Kinmundy and Coynach, (now part of the settlement of Clola), Aberdeenshire (Burke, Landed Gentry, 1886, vol. i.), now held by his descendants.
 The Kinmundy estate was listed as extending to 4,068 acres with an annual income valued at £3,900 in 1883.